ETHZ-RobotX/SuperMegaBot/docs/robot-operation/HowToVPN.md

 ```

 ### Join the network
-To work on the robot you need to join the desired network of the given IP address.
-The IP address will be provided to you by the assistants.
-Joining the network with the ID `aaaaaaaaaaaaaaaa`, run:
+To work on the robot you need to join the desired network using a network ID.
+The network ID address will be provided to you by the assistants.
+To join the network with the ID `aaaaaaaaaaaaaaaa`, run:
 ```bash
 sudo zerotier-cli join aaaaaaaaaaaaaaaa
 ```